polinchw/docker-release-guide/README.md

 ![Sample App](https://github.com/polinchw/monitorserver)

 This sample app is a Java application that will get tagged, versioned, and bundled up as a Docker image so that it can be release.
+The way that the tagging and versioning is done will be specific to Java in this example, however how one would release the end product Docker image is programming language agnostic.